awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.04.md

 1. Compile and run the program\.

 **Note**
-You can also use the `Scan` operation with any secondary indexes that you have created on the table\.
+You can also use the `Scan` operation with any secondary indexes you have created on the table\.
 For more information, see [Improving Data Access with Secondary Indexes](SecondaryIndexes.md)\.